trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   `upstream`_ required packages or TPLs will be disabled.
 If `${PROJECT_NAME}_DISABLE_ENABLED_FORWARD_DEP_PACKAGES=OFF`_, then an configure error will occur.
-For more details also see `TribitsBuildQuickRef`_ and `Disables trump enables where there is a conflict`_.
+For more details also see `TribitsBuildReference`_ and `Disables trump enables where there is a conflict`_.
 A project can define a different default value by setting::

     SET(${PROJECT_NAME}_DISABLE_ENABLED_FORWARD_DEP_PACKAGES_DEFAULT FALSE)